learn-co-students/listening-to-dom-nodes-js-intro-000/README.md

 ## Objectives

-1. Add an event listener to a DOM node
+1. Add an event listener to a DOM node d
 2. Trigger event listeners on DOM nodes
 3. Explain the difference between bubbling and capturing events